Sheron Yang

 Text Readability Prediction via Advanced NLP

-ML / DS - Affiliated with BreakThroughTech AI - Ongoing
+ML / DS - Affiliated with BreakThroughTech AI - 2025

 Wellesley College Hackathon Official Site